JannoEsko/1fxmod-sof2plus/README.md

 * Changing local game memory to be like sof2plus-game (VM_*Alloc routines)
 * Use Windows thread functions instead of pthreads on Windows builds

-Unfortunately thanks to this, DEMO builds are not a part of CMake and the changes would also prevent running it.

 As the original SoF2Plus repository lacks legacy ABI support, compiling 1fxmod (especially 1.00) requires my version of SoF2Plus engine to run - https://github.com/JannoEsko/sof2plus-engine

 There are 2 minor fixes included: